 David Lynch’s Dune

 Dune 1984 has created a considerable amount of lore.
 As David Lynch was denied final cut privilege he disowned the film.
 It is a dubious claim at best.
-The original theatrical release was heavily, from three hours down to just two, but David Lynch was involved.
-Lynch disapproved of the 1988 television version running at three hours even if it come closest to his original vision.
-This version has instead Lynch’s name removed and replaced with the generic Alan Smithee.
+The original theatrical release was heavily cut, from three hours down to just two, but David Lynch was involved.
+However, Lynch disapproved of the 1988 television version running at three hours even if it comes closest to his original vision.
+Instead, this version has instead Lynch’s name removed and replaced with the generic Alan Smithee.
 This version with some alterations has been released as the Extended Edition on DVD.
 Lynch’s dislike for his own movie has continued and he officially declined an invitation to do a director’s cut.
 Recently, he even declined to watch the new Dune adaptation by director Denis Villeneuve.

 Frank Herbert’s Dune